w3ctag/promises-guide/README.md

 This document gives some guidance on how to write specifications that create, accept, or manipulate promises.
 It also includes a series of prose shorthands you can use in your specification to work with promises.

+Although the primary audience of this document is specification writers, it is also useful for JavaScript developers who want to write libraries or applications using promises.
+We will  call out sections that are spec-writer specific so developers can skip them more easily.

 ## When to Use Promises

 ### One-and-Done Operations